istio-ecosystem/sail-operator/docs/README.md

 The sail-operator supports two update strategies to update the version of the Istio control plane: `InPlace` and `RevisionBased`.
 The default strategy is `InPlace`.

 ### InPlace
-When the `InPlace` strategy is used, the existing Istio control plane is updated in-place.
+When the `InPlace` strategy is used, the existing Istio control plane is replaced with a new version.
+The workload sidecars immediately connect to the new control plane.
 The workloads therefore don't need to be moved from one control plane instance to another.

 #### Example using the InPlace strategy

 Prerequisites:
-* sail-operator needs to be installed.
+* sail-operator is installed.
 * `istioctl` is installed.

 Steps: